gaserashraf/Eagle-Hunting-Game/README.md

 - [Screenshots](#Screenshots)

 ## 📙 About <a name = "about"></a>
+Eagle Hunting is a 3d game where you have a simple goal : kill the eagles before they kill you !

 ## 🏁 Get Started <a name = "Install"></a>
 1. **Clone the repository**